fttlov/JCAdvance/README.md

 - Add Poling rate option (see more in Technical changes)
 - Add option to read Gyro data from left Joy-con (by defaul - only for right)
 - Add Smooth Filter
-- External pedal now working with almost known dinput wheels\pedals (not just Arduino)
+- (Experimental) External pedal now working with almost known dinput wheels\pedals (not just Arduino) (realy experimental)
 - A new, user-friendly main menu with info about the current settings and hotkeys (press Alt+Z to old menu)
 <details>
   <summary><b>Spoiler</b></summary>